smittytone/PreviewMarkdown/README.md

 ### YAML Front Matter

 *PreviewMarkdown* supports rendering YAML front matter in Markdown files.
 To enable it, go to **Preview Markdown > Preferences...** and check the **Show YAML front matter** checkbox.
-YAML will appear in QuickLook previews only.
+YAML will appear in QuickLook previews only, not thumbnails.

+From version 1.5.1, YAML front matter can be delimted with both `---` and `---`, and `---` and `...` start and end markers.

 ## Known Issues